We may earn a commission if you make a purchase through the links on our website.

 Cons:

-Price and trial.
+Price and Trial.
 Starts at $4,500 for the Standard edition, and $7,000 for the Premium edition, both for up to five websites.
 The price is based on multi-year contracts.

 6. Nmap and Zenmap